fbpx

 Insurance: Why this may make sense for you.

 We all know and well, maybe not love but tolerate our typical insurance routes.
-Better the devil you know than the devil you don’t as some would say.
 When it comes to benefits, we rely on our plans to get us through the toughest times in our life.
 Cost-sharing can be a great option to get us through our everyday and emergency care but there are some pieces of insurance that a lower rate cost sharing plan just can’t duplicate.
 Let’s take a look at why insurance may be a better fit for you.

-• Chronic illness: If you’re chronically ill or have many undiagnosed symptoms, These things will be considered pre existing in plans outside of open enrollment or when enrolling in a cost share.
-If it continues or gets worse without benefits to cover the associated expenses it can be incredibly difficult on your wallet – even more so than your premium or deductible.
-Insurance plans, when enrolled during open enrollment will cover these expenses, typically with some sort of copay left over for you.
+• Chronic illness: If you’re chronically ill or have many undiagnosed symptoms, These things will be considered pre-existing in plans outside of open enrollment or when enrolling in a cost share.
+If it continues or worsen without benefits to cover the associated expenses it can be incredibly difficult on your wallet – even more so than your premium or deductible.

 • The Mystery Box of Health: Got a lot of undiagnosed symptoms?
 (Adulting involves a lot of mystery boxes, doesn’t it?)
 You might not know exactly what ails you yet, but you still need access to healthcare.
 Insurance helps cover those unexpected medical expenses that can pop up during the diagnostic process.
 This can give you peace of mind knowing you won’t be financially crippled while figuring out your health.

-• Playing by the Rules (Ugh, Taxes): Some states require you to have ACA-compliant insurance, which means it meets minimum essential coverage standards set by the Affordable Care Act.
+• Playing by the Rules (Ugh, Taxes): Some states require you to have ACA-compliant insurance, which means it meets minimum essential coverage standards set by the Affordable Care Act in order for you to not be subject to a tax penalty.
+Not all cost shares and not all insurance are fully ACA compliant, double check.

 The Downside of Insurance: